Fishing Species and Dates:

 Of course!
 We’re happy to include any one of a number of different activities with your fishing experience.
 Whale watching, hot springs, hiking the Lone Cone, Breedom RMT, photography, and even a private chef for breakfast and dinners.
 If you can imagine it, we can likely make it happen for you.
 Please let us know your particular requests using the Booking Request Form.

 We manage sea sickness / motion sickness through Gravol or a Scopolamine patch (Transderm V).
 Both are effective, but we’ve increasingly found the patches to work better.
-We can provide these, or you can purchase them at the Tofino Pharmacy once you arrive.
+There is an option to purchase these at the Tofino Pharmacy once you arrive.

 What’s special about Tofino is the ability to fish the inlets if bad weather or seas arise offshore.
 We also have a full range of rain gear, and both our boats have canopies to protect you from bad weather.
 You can almost guarantee we’ll have a charter adventure for all types of weather and ocean conditions.